2010 Robert Bruss Real Estate Book Award

 This calculation doesn’t include tax benefits.
 These benefits—depreciation and other tax deductions—can reduce your tax liability by thousands of dollars.
 If your calculations look borderline, skip ahead to Chapter 6, where you’ll learn more about what these tax benefits are and how they help you increase your profits.

 Another thing worth considering is the value of your own time.
-We can’t calculate that for you, but we will discuss some of the tasks that go into being a landlord in this book.
+We can’t calculate that for you, but in this book we will discuss some of the tasks that go into being a landlord.

-We hope you enjoyed your free sample of First-Time Landlord: Your Guide to Renting Out a Single-Family Home.
-To read the rest, please purchase the book.
+We hope you enjoyed this sample from Chapter 1 of First-Time Landlord: Your Guide to Renting Out a Single-Family Home.
+The complete book is available for sale here at Nolo.com.

 Customers Who Bought This Item Also Bought